 Although this may sound obvious, the reality often turns out to be a tad more challenging.
 Luckily, we’ve learned a thing or two about hiring top talent and can pass this knowledge on to you.

-In this article, we take a look at how you can learn what skills your high performing hospitality staff has and how to identify these skills in your potential candidates.
+So let’s take a look at how you can learn what skills your high-performing hospitality staff has and how to identify these skills in your potential candidates.

 The hospitality industry is growing rapidly – including various sub-sectors like lodging/accommodation, food & beverages, travel, and recreation.
 Part of this growth is due to the booming economy (in the US, for example).